-Frequency distributions, either averaged over the UKV model domain (grey) or using all coarse-grained points within the UKV domain (black), are presented for the CAPE, precipitation and convective adjustment timescale in Fig. 4 (note that the distributions for the UKV domain average are shown shifted upwards by an order of magnitude to allow easier comparison).
-The UKV domain average distributions (grey) have shallower gradients for small values of the fields and wider distributions towards the larger values of the fields than the distribution using all points in the domain (black).
+Frequency distributions, either averaged over the UKV model domain (grey) or using all coarse-grained points within the UKV domain (black), are presented for the CAPE, precipitation and convective adjustment timescale in Figure 4.
+(Note that the distributions for the UKV domain average are shown shifted upwards by an order of magnitude to allow easier comparison.)
+The UKV domain-average distributions (grey) have shallower gradients for small values of the fields and wider distributions towards the larger values of the fields than the distribution using all points in the domain (black).
 However, the overall structures of the distributions are independent of whether or not the fields are averaged across the domain for all three fields.

-Figure 4a shows that low values of CAPE (less than ~ 100 J kg $^{-1}$) occur most frequently.
-Such low CAPE values are typically associated with shallow convection (Siebesma 1998).
+Figure 4(a) shows that low values of CAPE (less than $\sim 100 \, J \, kg^{-1}$ ) occur most frequently.
+Such low CAPE values are typically associated with shallow convection (Siebesma, 1998).
 Large CAPE accumulation is rare.
-Although the average over the British Isles does not exceed 500 J kg $^{-1}$, there are locations, such as the south west peninsula of the UK (Devon and Cornwall), where the local CAPE values can exceed 1000 J kg $^{-1}$ given the right atmospheric conditions (the larger values in the black distribution).
+Although the average over the British Isles does not exceed 500 J kg-1, there are locations, such as the southwest peninsula of the UK (Devon and Cornwall), where the local CAPE values can exceed 1000 J kg-1 given the right atmospheric conditions (the larger values in the black distribution).

-Precipitation (Fig. 4b) has a similarly-shaped frequency distribution curve to that of the CAPE with a large proportion of light precipitation during the period examined.
-The distribution curve is wider (more variable) than that of the CAPE, assumed to be associated with the inherent differences in the characteristics
+Precipitation (Figure 4(b)) has a similarly shaped frequency distribution curve to that of the CAPE, with a large proportion of light precipitation during the period examined.
+The distribution

 Figure 4.
-Frequency distributions for the UKV domain showing a) CAPE, b) precipitation rate (no thresholding applied) and c) the convective adjustment timescale (calculated using thresholded precipitation) for JJA 2012-2014 as an average over the coarse-grained UKV model output (grey) and over all coarse-grained points in the domain (black).
-Bin sizes are $10~\mathrm{J\,kg^{-1}}$ for CAPE, 0.01 mm hr-1 for precipitation and 0.1 hr for convective adjustment timescale.
-Frequency is shown normalised by the total number of events - the maximum possible number of events is 92 days \times 3 years \times 8 time periods per day \times 440 grid points (all points in UKV domain), but zero values and undefined values (the timescale is undefined for zero precipitation) are not shown.
+Frequency distributions for the UKV domain showing (a) CAPE, (b) precipitation rate (no thresholding applied) and (c) the convective adjustment timescale (calculated using thresholded precipitation) for JJA 2012-2014 as an average over the coarse-grained UKV model output (grey) and over all coarse-grained points in the domain (black).
+Bin sizes are $10 \text{ J kg}^{-1}$ for CAPE, 0.01 mm h-1 for precipitation and 0.1 h for convective adjustment timescale.
+Frequency is shown normalised by the total number of events-the maximum possible number of events is 92 days × 3 years × 8 time periods per day (UKV domain average) and 92 days × 3 years × 8 time periods per day (UKV domain average) and 92 days × 3 years × 8 time periods per day context (all points in UKV domain), but zero values and undefined values (the timescale is undefined for zero precipitation) are not shown.
 The distributions for the UKV domain average in each plot have been shifted upwards by an order of magnitude to allow easier comparison.

-of these fields (CAPE tends to have smoother spatial and temporal variation than precipitation).
+curve is wider (more variable) than that of the CAPE, which is assumed to be associated with the inherent differences in the characteristics of these fields (CAPE tends to have smoother spatial and temporal variation than precipitation).